marcuspainter/VecLab/README.md

 Compatible with Swift 6.0.

+## New Version

+After using VecLab so a while, I have decided to make a major change to the way Complex arrays.

+Complex Type

+ComplexArray

 ## Overview

 VecLab is a Swift Package for real and complex vector operations with NumPy and MATLAB-style functions.